Jayant Agro Organics Ltd.

 The Relations between the Employees and the Management have remainedcordial during the year.

-Your Company has declared the Safety Health and Environment Policy andcontinued their commitments towards safety and environment.
-The Committee formed for thepurpose of safety and environments have continued to educate and motivate the employees onvarious aspects on safety and environment through training program and seminars.
+Your Company has declared the Environment Health and Safety days andcontinued their commitments towards Environment Health and Safety.
+The Committee formedfor the purpose of Environment Health and Safety have continued to educate and motivatethe employees on various aspects Environment Health and Safety through training programand seminars.